 Many flavonoid greetings from your counts

-PPS And to drive the chemists completely crazy, here is the voice-over:
+PPS And to drive the chemists completely crazy, here is the voice from the "off":

 The only elements you need :-)